dissemin/dissemin/doc/sphinx/contributing/ide.rst

 .. _page-ide:

-Setting up Dissemin for development in an IDE
+Setting up Dissemin for Development in an IDE
 ==============================================

 This page lists some possible ways to set up Dissemin locally for development, including setting up an IDE to edit Dissemin conveniently.
-First, you need to install Dissemin locally: see :ref:`page-install` for that.
+First, you need to install Dissemin locally: see :ref:`page-installation` for that.
 In particular, you will need to have postgres, redis and elasticsearch instanced running during development, as these services are required to run the tests.

 Eclipse and PyDev
 -----------------